micriver/Libft/README.md

 cd Libft
 ```

-You can compile the library using the Makefile.
+You can compile the library using the Makefile:

 Command       |  Action
 :-------------|:-------------